nickbui729/School-Projects/README.md

 "Pokemon Database" is a database project for my intro to databases course.
 It uses php and MySQL as the primary tools.

-"Stephen Curry Website" was my first experience with HTML/CSS.
-I have improved a lot since then, but its nice to see older projects.